 Let us explain how we fall into the skew-product flows context.
 It is well-known that the solutions of a scalar nonautonomous differential equation such as $T'=g(t,T)$ in \eqref{eq:Ghil-years} do not induce a dynamical system in a direct way.
 Nevertheless, one observes that the time-translation of a solution $T_\tau(t)=T(t+\tau)$ is a solution of the translated equation $T'=g_\tau(t,T)=g(t+\tau,T)$.
-Hence, it is natural to consider the set of translated maps $\{g_\tau\mid\tau\in\R\}\subset Y$ and, depending on the properties of $g$, look for a suitable space of functions $Y$ and a topology so that the so-called hull of $g$,
+Hence, it is natural to consider the set of translated maps $\{g_\tau\mid\tau\in\R\}\subset Y$ and, depending on the properties of $g$, look for a suitable space of functions $Y$ and a topology so that the topological closure of the set of time-translations, i.e.,~the so-called hull of $g$,

 is a compact metric space and the shift flow $\theta:\R\times \mathcal{H}\to \mathcal{H}$, $(t,h)\mapsto h_t$ is continuous.
 In this case, one says that the time variation in the equation can be compactified.
 Here we assume that $g(t,T)$ is bounded and uniformly continuous on $\R\times K$ for compact sets $K\subset\R$, as then the hull is compact for the compact-open topology on the space of real continuous maps on $\R^2$.
 Note that with any of the terms $I(t)$ and $m(t)$ considered in Section~\ref{subsec:nonautonomous-forcing}, $g$ satisfies this condition.
 So, let $\mathcal{H}$ be the hull of $g$, and for each $h\in\mathcal{H}$, denote by $u(t,h,T_0)$ the solution of the equation $T'=h(t,T)$ with initial condition $u(0,h,T_0)=T_0$.
 Then, we can define a continuous skew-product flow